Skip to content

 How DDI Helps Statistical Agencies

-• Standardizes Metadata: SDDI helps agencies consistently document surveys, variables, methods, and classifications -- making data more transparent and easier to manage over time.
+• Standardizes Metadata: DDI helps agencies consistently document surveys, variables, methods, and classifications -- making data more transparent and easier to manage over time.

 • Enables Data Interoperability and Integration: With machine-readable, standards-based metadata, DDI makes it easier to combine and share data from surveys, censuses, and administrative sources -- both nationally and internationally.